 Eating animal organs has fallen out of fashion quite a bit.
 Just a few generations ago, most organs would be on prominent display at your local butcher.
 These days, the majority end up in factories for dog food production.

-It might take a bit of getting used to and learning some new cooking techniques to preserve the nutrients, but you’ll be amazed at how great you’ll feel if you start adding things like beef liver and kidneys to your diet.
+It might take a bit of getting used to and learning some new cooking techniques to preserve the nutrients, but you’ll be amazed at how great you’ll feel if you start adding things like beef liver and chicken liver to your diet.
 Chicken liver is another good low cost meal option that you can frequently find on sale.

 If you make your own broth from bone marrow by slow cooking it over 10 to 12 hours at a low temperature, then you can get all the magnesium and most vitamins you need on a day-to-day basis .